 Elevation: 9,858 ft

-Climbing and access information for this peak is found on page 320.
+Climbing and access information for this peak is on Page 320 of the book.
 Livingston Douglas has provided the extensive update found below.
+Updated July 2019

-It appears that every Idaho mountain range is required to have at least one “Sheep” mountain.
-This is the Beaverhead Range’s qualifier.
+It seems as though every Idaho mountain range is required to have at least one “Sheep” Mountain.
+This is the Beaverhead Range’s entry.
+USGS Shewag Lake

 Sheep Mountain Update by Livingston Douglas

-From Big Hole Pass, drive 4.8 miles on FSR 624 to a junction with FSR 944 or from Montana Highway 43 drive 12.9 miles W on FSR 624.
-Turn S on FSR 944 and drive 5.1 miles to a junction with FSR 7364.
-Turn S on FSR 7364 and drive 0.9 mile to a somewhat deep creek ford of Moose Creek.
-Park just before the creek ford (6,880′).
-This is where the road hike begins unless you have a high clearance 4WD, you can ford Moose Creek and drive almost 3 miles of the 4-1/2 miles, at which point the road is gated and closed to motorized vehicles (7,200′).
+From Big Hole Pass, drive 4.8 miles on FSR-624 to a junction with FSR-944.
+Alternatively, from MT-43, drive 12.9 miles W on FSR-624 to the aforementioned junction.
+Turn S on FSR-944 and drive 5.1 miles to a junction with FSR-7364.
+Turn S on FSR-7364 and drive 0.9 mile to a somewhat deep creek ford of Moose Creek.
+Park just before the creek ford (6,880 feet).
+This is where the road hike begins.
+If you have a high-clearance 4WD vehicle, you can ford Moose Creek and drive almost 3 miles up FSR-7364 then FSR-7363, at which point the road is gated and closed to motorized vehicles (7,200 feet).

-If you do not have a 4WD, cross Moose Creek on a beaver dam located about 50′ downstream from the jeep road crossing.
-Follow FSR 7364 about 0.3 mile to a road junction; go left here onto Moose Creek Road/FSR 7363.
-After hiking about 4-1/2 miles, the road ends in a meadow and the Moose Creek Trail begins (7,320′).
+If you lack a high-clearance 4WD vehicle, cross Moose Creek on a beaver dam located about 50 feet downstream from the jeep road crossing.
+Follow FSR-7364 about 0.3 mile to a road junction; go left here onto Moose Creek Road/FSR-7363.
+After hiking about 4-1/2 miles, the road ends in a meadow and the Moose Creek Trail begins (7,320 feet).

 Southwest Ridge via Meadow at Base of South Face, Class 2+

 Moose Creek Trail is generally weak and poorly maintained.
-I lost the trail in about 2 miles in heavy blowdown at about 7,600′ near the creek.
+I lost the trail in about 2 miles in heavy blowdown at about 7,600 feet near the creek.
 I could not find the trail after that, so I bushwhacked diagonally upward (W) but struggled to make progress in the thick forest.
 I decided to climb directly upward (NW) to get to treeline, hoping to find easier terrain.
-Once I got to treeline, I was at the base of steep, rocky face of the East ridge of Sheep Mountain.
-Now I was able to make good progress on the talus W then NW.
-I soon scrambled up over a headwall and knew what awaited me: the bliss of a gentle tundra/grass meadow sitting at the base of the S face.
+Once I got to treeline, I was at the base of the steep, rocky face of the East Ridge of Sheep Mountain.
+Now I was able to make good progress on the talus west then northwest.

-Descended the same route, except that I purposely descended SE from the bottom of the lovely meadow at the base of the S face.
-This line brought me down through easier forest and dumped me right onto the Moose Creek trail at a point that was a good 200′ above the creek.
-The trail soon dropped down near creekside and the heavy blowdown.
+Descended the same route, except that I purposely descended SE from the bottom of the lovely meadow at the base of the South Face.
+This line brought me down through easier forest and dumped me right onto the Moose Creek trail at a point that was a good 200 vertical feet above the creek.
+The trail soon dropped down near creekside into heavy blowdown.
 Lost the trail briefly, but managed to pick it up some distance beyond the area of severe blowdown.
-Followed the weak trail back to Moose Creek Road/FSR 7363 and then hiked back to the main road/FSR 7364 and, soon after that, was back at the parking area just before the road fords Moose Creek.
+Followed the weak trail back to Moose Creek Road/FSR-7363 and then hiked back to the main road/FSR-7364 and, soon after that, was back at the parking area just before the road fords Moose Creek.